-- Mental Disorders: In general research, there is a strong relationship between mental disorders and criminal behavior in the United States, and rates of mental illness have been found to be much higher in criminals than in the general population.
+- Mental Disorders: In general research, there is a strong relationship between mental disorders and criminal behavior in the United States.
+Rates of mental illness have been found to be much higher in criminals than in the general population.

-However, the mental illness difference between rampage shooters and volunteer suicide bombers may actually reflect cultural difference than individual ones.
-Diagnoses of mental disorders are subjective and are based on the context of the situation.
-It’s possible that volunteer suicide bombers are assumed to be mentally fit in the Middle East, but in the states, they may be diagnosed with a mental disorder.
+However, the mental illness difference between rampage shooters and volunteer suicide bombers may reflect cultural difference than individual ones.
+Diagnoses of mental disorders are subjective and based on the context of the situation.
+It’s possible that volunteer suicide bombers are assumed to be mentally fit in the Middle East, but in the states, doctors may diagnose them with a mental disorder.

-In my previous posts, I wrote about possible theories on what makes individuals prone to the mass shooting and to terrorism.
-The mass shooter and terrorist theories are very similar to each other and it’s unfortunate what they entail.
+In my previous posts, I wrote about possible theories on what makes individuals prone to the mass shooting and terrorism.
+The mass shooter and terrorist arguments are very similar to each other and it’s unfortunate what they entail.

 - Troubled Childhoods: Many mass shooters and terrorists suffered horrible childhoods.
 Whether it’s living with alcoholic parents, being abused, and neglected, this is one factor to why these individuals turn to violent acts.

-- Oppressive Social Environments: I will emphasize that individuals living in poverty and war-tore cities in the Middle East have a more dramatic living situation than individuals living in middle-class America.
-Despite that difference, individuals who are bullied, harassed, and teased at school or any community are at a high risk of retaliating.
-The same goes with people who live in poverty stricken cities in the Middle East, they may feel oppressed by their government or by terrorist organizations that prey on their villages.
+- Oppressive Social Environments: I will emphasize that individuals living in poverty and war-torn cities in the Middle East have a more dramatic living situation than individuals living in middle-class America.
+Despite that difference, individuals who are bullied, harassed, and teased at school or any community are at high risk of retaliating.
+The same goes for people who live in poverty-stricken cities in the Middle East; they may feel oppressed by their government or by terrorist organizations that prey on their villages.

 - Low Self-Esteem– Terrorists and mass shooters seem to lack low self-esteem, but that’s not the case.
 Previous research has shown in general that those who lack self-worth are particularly likely to engage in both violence and suicide.
-Middle Easterners who volunteer for suicide bombing missions often exhibit low self-worth.
-This may be attributed to living conditions under Israeli occupation and the inability of the Palestinian government to bring about change.
+Middle Easterners who volunteer for suicide bombing missions often exhibit low self-esteem.
+The low self-esteem may be due to living conditions under Israeli occupation and the inability of the Palestinian government to bring about change.

 - Personal Crisis: Traumatic events can cause people to turn to violence to deal with their pain.
-University of Texas government professor, Ami Pedahzur, outlines a number of personal crises that have led people in Middle Eastern communities to volunteer for suicide bombing.
-They include accusations of adultery, unwanted premarital pregnancy, financial problems, job problems, poor health, and the death of a loved on.
+University of Texas government professor, Ami Pedahzur, outlines some personal crises that have led people in Middle Eastern communities to volunteer for suicide bombing.
+They include accusations of adultery, unwanted premarital pregnancy, financial problems, job problems, poor health, and the death of a loved one.
 Honor is a coveted value in Middle Eastern society and is often more prized than life.